\"Writing.Com

 The thought nearly brought him to an orgasm.
 His body shuddered, and a spiral of dizziness spun through him.
 When he was almost there, he relaxed his finger and dropped his gun-laden hand feeling spent and exhausted.

 He fell back onto the bed, his feet and hands icy cold.
 His extremities felt numb, and he shivered like an old car with an engine badly out of tune; his heart rattled and banged nearly shaking him to pieces.
-He knew he would remain in this state of rapture for at least a couple of hours.
+He knew he would remain in this state of rapture for at least a few hours.
 The power was in him, and he wouldn't hunger for satisfaction again until morning.
 He prayed he could endure the wait.

 If ya keep this up, Jackie-boy, it’s gonna kill ya.
 He laughed at the thought because it was exactly what he wanted.
 In the end, he was content knowing that his 'little death' would be intimately more intense than the physical phase that had preceded it.